Jessewcs/Project/README.md

 The user can simply clone the repository from GitHub to their computer.
 Use the terminal to navigate to the directory.
 Upon execution, a menu will be displayed, prompting the user to select from various options.
 Each option available leads to a different functionality, facilitating an interactive experience for the user.

 ## Installation Instructions
 No external APIs or dependencies are required for this version of the application.
-Ensure python is installed on your system.
 The user can then simply clone the repository from GitHub to their computer.
 This should include inventory_manager.py, inventory_spec.py, and inventory.txt.
 The text file's purpose is for tracking inventory levels as they fluctuate from being added and removed.
 The text file might already contain some inventory data which can be useful for testing purposes.
 Simply run the application and select the remove inventory item option from the prompted menu selection to clear the inventory data.
 Use the terminal to navigate to the directory.
 Once you are in the correct directory execute the "python inventory_manager.py" command if you are on windows or "python3 inventory_manager.py" if you are on Mac.
 ## Code Review

 Key aspects of the Inventory Manager Application that I believe are integral parts of the application in order for the program to come together efficiently: